 We are sliding headfirst into the holidays, and while that may mean it’s the most wonderful time of the year for some of us, it’s certainly a joyful season for one group: fraudsters.

 ‘Tis the season for arguing with family over politics, gaining extra pounds from delicious food, taking advantage of all those fantastic deals that happen on Black Friday and Cyber Monday — and giving fraudsters a chance to engage in seasonally-themed fraud schemes.

-Last year, fraudulent activity was expected to rise 30% during the holidays compared to the same period in 2016.
-This could include anything from identity theft or privacy beaches to phishing attacks and account takeovers.
+This could include anything from identity theft or privacy breaches to phishing attacks and account takeovers.

 So what are the best ways to protect yourself during a time when your wallet may be opened more than usual, potentially exposing you to more risk than during other times of the year?

 Are you one of the millions of Americans traveling during the holidays?
 Last year, AAA predicted that 50.9 million Americans would travel for Thanksgiving, and more than double (107.3 million) would travel between December 23 and January 1.
 If you are planning on taking your holiday show on the road, keep in mind that travel can take you out of your normal routines where your instincts would help you more.
 As you plan your travel, you are likely to engage with new and unfamiliar websites so take a minute to ensure you don’t end up in a fake phishing site.

 If you travel via air this holiday, be careful with your boarding pass as the barcode contains sensitive personal information!
 Make sure you dispose of it safely.